steamclock/SCPinions/README.md

 ### External contributors

 Hey!
 You want to contribute to SCPinions?
 That's awesome.
-You need to go about things a little bit differently.
+It's easiest if you go about things a little bit differently.

 1. Fork our code into your own repo
 2. Follow the instructions above for 'Using SCPinions' with subtrees, except use the git address to your own fork rather than our repo